psiace-archive/awesome-stars/README.md

 - [stellar/stellar-core](https://github.com/stellar/stellar-core) - stellar-core is the reference implementation for the peer to peer agent that manages the Stellar network
 - [andrei-markeev/ts2c](https://github.com/andrei-markeev/ts2c) - Convert Javascript/TypeScript to C
 - [TheAlgorithms/C](https://github.com/TheAlgorithms/C) - Collection of various algorithms in mathematics, machine learning, computer science, physics, etc implemented in C for educational purposes.
+- [taosdata/TDengine](https://github.com/taosdata/TDengine) - An open-source time-series database with high-performance, scalability and SQL support.
+It can be widely used in IoT, Connected Vehicles, DevOps, Energy, Finance and other fields
 - [hashcat/hashcat](https://github.com/hashcat/hashcat) - World's fastest and most advanced password recovery utility
 - [ApsaraDB/PolarDB-for-PostgreSQL](https://github.com/ApsaraDB/PolarDB-for-PostgreSQL) - "POLARDB_11_STABLE" is the stable branch which is based on PostgreSQL 11.9.
 It supports compute-storage separation architecture.
 The "distributed" branch, which supports distributed architecture.
 - [Rust-for-Linux/linux](https://github.com/Rust-for-Linux/linux) - Adding support for the Rust language to the Linux kernel.